oxygenxml/oxygen-publishing-template-samples/templates/custom-search-engine/README.md

 # Custom search engine

-This is a sample publishing template that overrides WebHelp's search engine and the search results area.
+This is a sample publishing template that overrides WebHelp's search engine and search results area.

 To integrate a custom search engine into your WebHelp Responsive output, follow these steps: